bit-ml/bit-ml/content/collections/posts/atari_agents_2022.md

 A major reason for deciding to publish these models is the sheer amount of time required to run DQN-style algorithms on the Atari benchmark.
 This is especially difficult for small labs.

-For this release we used "only" 20 to 40 GPUs (a wide assortment ranging from GTX Titan to newer RTX consumer models) for a combined running time of about two months for learning all the agents.
+For this release we used "only" 20 to 40 GPUs (a wide assortment ranging from GTX Titan to newer RTX consumer models) from our cluster at Bitdefender, for a combined running time of about two months for learning all the agents.
 Considering  a full run on ALE requires 3 seeds $\times$ 60 games and a single DQN-style agent takes a bit over one week this might seem a bit surprising.
 What made this possible is that we figured out early that you could launch three to four DQN processes on a single GPU provided the replay buffer is stored in the system RAM.
 The penalty incurred in terms of wall clock times is easily offset by parallelization in this case.

 This is one of the reason our agents have been trained using our own PyTorch implementations and while the code used is not readily available we consider publishing it if there is demand for it.